 The Royal Botanic Gardens offers a daily Aboriginal Heritage Tour that shows visitors how the local Aboriginal peoples use the land and plants, taste bush foods (in season) and learn more about indigenous culture.
 I also love Kadoo Tours however these tours are not available every day unless you have your own group.

 Active Families – Bundeena Rock Art

-This is a big day out of the city but it will give you a chance to explore suburban Sydney.
+This is a big day out of the city, but it will give you a chance to explore suburban Sydney.
 Take the train to Cronulla and then the little Tom Thumb Ferry across Port Hacking to the tiny settlement at Bundeena on the edge of the Royal National Park.
-From the ferry wharf, you can follow a walk that will take you to some excellent rock art.
-The small general store near the wharf often has free pamphlet guides you can follow.
+From the ferry wharf, you can follow a walk that will take you to some great rock art.
+The small general store near the waterfront often has free pamphlet guides you can follow.

 If you want to know more about Aboriginal culture in general and the Aboriginal Sydney the Creative Spirit website is a fantastic place to start.